better-internet/radworks-grants/docs/grants_proposal_discussion.md

 RFPs will be the main source of project ideas.
 RFPs can come from core Radicle members or can be written by users and other community members (e.g. a feature request that another platform's team is keen to have).
 RFPs from community members must follow the same format as the format established by Radicle.
 They cannot be free-form.
 And the more technical details, the better.

-We expect that in Wave 1 of the Radicle Grants Program, most RFPs will come from the core Radicle team.
+We expect that in Wave 1 of the Radworks Grants Program, most RFPs will come from the core Radicle team.
 Over time, the line between core member based RFPs and community RFPs should blur.
 This will be a key part of Radicle's progressive decentralization.
 Canonical RFPs will be organized within RGP's Org in its own Project.
 Copies will be made available elsewhere, such as mirroring on GitHub, blog posts, etc. Budget Estimates will be made at this point.

 ### Scope